 You want to measure your truck bed for a tonneau cover, and that’s why you need to measure its infractions.
 Why?
 It’s because you want to have precision in the measurement.
 Get to know its dimensions infractions.

 Divide the number of inches by 12 to get something like 6.2 feet measurement.
 If you would like to go for a metric system, divide the total number of centimeters by 100.
 There are many suppliers of tonneau covers who round off the measurements.

 For example, if your truck bed is 5.4 feet, go for a 5.5-foot tonneau cover.

 5. Find Your Truck’s Payload Capacity

-And that brings us to the last step of measuring the truck bed and that is; determining the haul capacity.
-First you need to find your truck’s GVWR (Gross Vehicle Weight Rating).
+And that brings us to the last step of measuring the truck bed and that is; determining the hauling capacity.
+First, you need to find your truck’s GVWR (Gross Vehicle Weight Rating).

 It’s the weight your truck can easily carry, including the weight of the truck itself.
 It also includes the weight of passengers, if any.
 Determine the weight of your truck separately.
 You can find it in your user’s manual.

 Or you can take it to a local garage or weigh station.
 But how do you calculate your truck’s payload capacity?
 Well, there’s a simple formula for that.